IskinderA/swollen-polymer-diffusivity-predictor/docs/design/Wireframes_v1.0.md

 A provisional companion predictor accompanying

-Physics-Informed Machine Learning for Predicting Solute Diffusivity in Swollen Polymer Systems
+Predicting Solute Diffusivity in Swollen Polymer Systems Using Quantile Random Forests and Neural Networks

 --------------------------------------------------------